Adding blog articles, associated images and authors for new blog entries (#77)

 But the technology that holds the second factor must also be secure itself.
 Windows Hello and Google Authenticator seem to be secure technologies.
 So it makes sense to use them as a second factor for higher-priority security issues.
 And, it also makes sense to use these technologies to build an up-to-date, secure authorization service.
 In any case two factor authorization should be adopted.
 Both technologies are easy to use, both for integrating into a software, and also from the customer-use standpoint.
 Like this, the security of an authorization process can be tightened with just some simple steps.

-Its too bad that Windows Hello does not work for classic desktop apps.
+It’s too bad that Windows Hello does not work for classic desktop apps.
 Another drawback is that the availability of hardware (cameras) may limit the number of possible users.
 But, with Google Authenticator, there is an available technology that can be used on most smartphones and with all kinds of applications.

 Two factor authentication may not be a requirement for each simple login.
 But at administrator login or for a task with a higher security risk, it makes much sense to perform a second authentication step, at least as an option for the user.
 This does not require more effort or extra steps from the users but does heighten the security for critical operations.